11 Halloween Fundraising Ideas That Work

 Selling Halloween treats is a simple and popular way to raise money while spreading awareness for your nonprofit.

-You could either have a local baker or a sweets shop donate Halloween baked goods and treats that you can then sell: mini cupcakes, mini pumpkins, marshmallows on skewers decorated with melted chocolate to make ghosts and jack-o-lanterns, pumpkin pops, Halloween lollipops, googly candy eyes and more!
+1. Have a local baker or sweets store donate Halloween baked goods and treats that you can then sell: examples include mini cupcakes, mini pumpkins, pumpkin pops, googly candy eyes, and more!

-If you want to take it to the next level, there are many companies out there that will sell these for you or that you can order from in bulk.
+2. Take it to the next level by getting companies to sell these for you, or order from local businesses in bulk.

 Happy candy fundraising!